 In June 2021, the Praxis think tank published a study entitled: ‘The socio-economic impact of the COVID-19 pandemic on gender equality’, which found that gender inequality had increased during the pandemic.
 With the closure of schools and childcare facilities, most of the burden of caring for children and carrying out domestic work was borne by women, with their opportunities to be able to undertake paid work being reduced.
 The analysis revealed that not enough measures have been taken in Estonia to support gender equality during the pandemic.

 In the summer of 2020, the Estonian Chamber of Disabled People conducted a mini-study entitled ‘Disabled people coping during the crisis’.
 The recommendations which were made on the basis of the study emphasised the need to provide basic social services for people with disabilities even during a crisis, as well as the need to provide contact learning opportunities for children who have special educational needs.
-In addition, emphasis was placed on the importance of providing accessible communications, and preventive organisation in terms of social work.
+In addition, emphasis was placed on the importance of providing accessible communications, and proactive social work.

-In August 2020, the mobile application, HOIA, was introduced in Estonia, with it informing users when they have come into close contact with a carrier of coronavirus.
-Although it is difficult to assess the impact of the application, it is a positive fact that special attention has been paid to the protection of personal data in terms of the application’s development.
-It is not possible to identify users or their location through the application, and the state does not receive any information about the identity of those people who are infected or their close contacts.
+In August 2020, the mobile application, HOIA, was introduced in Estonia, which informs users when they have come into close contact with a person infected with COVID-19.
+Although it is difficult to assess the impact of the application, it is a positive fact that special attention has been paid to the protection of personal data during the application’s development.
+It is not possible to identify users or their location through the application, and the state does not receive any information about the identity of the people who are infected or their close contacts.
 The Data Protection Inspectorate and the Office of the Chancellor of Justice have also praised the HOIA application in this regard.

 Major public debates

-Disputes over vaccination and masking are widespread on social media and beyond.
-Some people see the restrictions which have been raised in relation to COVID-19 as a deprivation of liberty and a violation of human rights.
-The spread of misinformation has contributed to this; misinformation which is related to the vaccination programme has enjoyed a particularly high area of dissemination in Estonia.
+Disputes over vaccination and masks are widespread on social media and beyond.
+Some people see the restrictions which have been implemented in relation to COVID-19 as a deprivation of liberty and a violation of human rights.
+The spread of misinformation has contributed to this; misinformation related to the vaccination programme has been disseminated particularly widely in Estonia.

 The vaccination programme raises a number of issues which have been widely discussed in the media, in particular the COVID-19 certificate, or what is known as the requirement for a vaccination passport.
 Since the autumn of 2020, a COVID-19 certificate must be presented in Estonia to permit holders to participate in various activities, including public meetings or events, and visits to entertainment establishments and catering establishments.
-The opinion articles which have been published by media sources have been analysed in some detail, in particular regarding compatibility with the right to equal treatment in regard to the use of vaccination passports for non-medical purposes, as well as issues which are related to the protection of personal data.
+The opinion articles which have been published by different media sources have analysed, in particular, the compatibility of the use of vaccination passports for non-medical purposes with the right to equal treatment, as well as issues which are related to the protection of personal data.

-Professor Mart Susi of Tallinn University has expressed the opinion that the use of a vaccine passport does not violate human rights if its presentation is not an unavoidable condition for access to certain services or events, and practically everyone can obtain a vaccination passport.
-In May 2021 the Chancellor of Justice explained that requesting an immunity certificate from consumers who are attempting to access certain services is a justifiable act in order to reduce the risk of infection, but should still remain a temporary solution which lasts only as long as the epidemiological situation requires it.
+Professor Mart Susi of Tallinn University has expressed the opinion that the use of a vaccination passport does not violate human rights if its presentation is not an unavoidable condition for access to certain services or events, and practically everyone can obtain a vaccination passport.
+In May 2021, the Chancellor of Justice explained that requesting an immunity certificate from consumers who are attempting to access certain services is justifiable in order to reduce the risk of infection, but should still remain a temporary solution which lasts only as long as the epidemiological situation requires it.

-The Chancellor of Justice was approached by a kindergarten teacher who had been infected with coronavirus.
+The Chancellor of Justice was contacted by a kindergarten teacher who had been infected with COVID-19.
 The teacher had reported their positive test result to their superiors at the kindergarten.
 The kindergarten’s principal informed parents of the teacher’s name, which triggered resentment and some hostility in the parents.
-In the opinion of the Chancellor of Justice, there was no justification for disclosing the name of such an infected person; the disclosure of sensitive health information is unequivocally prohibited.
-The Chancellor of Justice explained that if a person believes that a private body is unlawfully processing their data, the Data Protection Inspectorate must be notified, which has the obligation to monitor compliance with those requirements which have been established for the processing of personal data pursuant to the Personal Data Protection Act.
+The Chancellor of Justice found that there was no justification for disclosing the name of the infected person; this kind of disclosure of sensitive health information is unequivocally prohibited.
+The Chancellor of Justice explained that if a person believes that a private body is unlawfully processing their data, the Data Protection Inspectorate must be notified, which has the obligation to monitor compliance with the requirements which have been established for the processing of personal data pursuant to the Personal Data Protection Act.

-- The response to the COVID-19 pandemic must be thoroughly analysed and publicly justified in terms of human rights and levels of proportion.
-The impact of restrictions must be considered both before and, periodically, afterwards, with a possible analysis also being conducted on a regular basis regarding possible side effects.
+- The response to the COVID-19 pandemic must be thoroughly analysed and publicly justified in terms of human rights and proportionality.
+The impact of restrictions must be considered both before and, periodically, afterwards, with an analysis also being conducted on a regular basis regarding possible side effects.